PdxCodeGuild/20171003-FullStack-Day/3 - JavaScript/docs/15 - APIs and AJAX.md

     alert("error"); // indicate that an error has occurred });
 ```
 If you receive the response "No 'Access-Control-Allow-Origin' header is present on the requested resource", it's because the remote server you're sending to the request from has security controls in place that prevent access from a client.
-You can read more  [here](https://stackoverflow.com/questions/43871637/no-access-control-allow-origin-header-is-present-on-the-requested-resource-whe).
+You can read more about CORS [here](https://stackoverflow.com/questions/43871637/no-access-control-allow-origin-header-is-present-on-the-requested-resource-whe) and [here](https://security.stackexchange.com/questions/108835/how-does-cors-prevent-xss).